skilld-labs/rng_date_scheduler/README.md

 The module has not been thoroughly tested.
 Expect weird behaviour.

-The module currently only works with datetime fields (must have time, not date-only) despite claims made by user interface ('during' checkboxes).
+The module currently only works with datetime fields (must have date and time, not date-only) despite claims made by user interface ('during' checkboxes).

 # Installation